yarnpkg/berry/docs/enterprise-practices.md

 ## Make a policy against packages with build scripts

-> Note: For obvious reasons, this particular recommendation mostly applies to
-> interpreted languages rather than compiled ones.

-**Why?** Build scripts cause a bunch of problems in the context of a package manager, are a vulnerability risk, and have portability issues.
+**Why?** Build scripts cause a bunch of problems in the context of a package manager (such as causing the deoptimization of part of your dependency tree, since the artifacts must be kept local to your projects rather than shared between multiple installs), are a vulnerability risk, and have portability issues.

 **How?** Apart from avoiding packages that have build scripts, you also can disable those build scripts if they don't offer sensible benefits.
 This can be